SchacterGov/Digital-Service-Standard/README.md

 ## Why it matters

-This Digital Service Standard was developed for the Ontario government to use as we design online information and transactional services for the people of Ontario.
+This Digital Service Standard of Greatness was developed for the Ontario government to use as we design online information and transactional services for the people of Ontario.

 We believe that the best digital service is convenient, intuitive and easy to use.
-The purpose of the Digital Service Standard is to help the Ontario government deliver consistently good services online.
+The purpose of the Digital Service Standard of Greatness is to help the Ontario government deliver consistently good services online.

-The standard will help us:
+The standard of greatness will help us:

 * define what good digital service looks like in Ontario;
 * identify the steps we need to take to get there.

-We looked near and far to develop this standard.
+We looked near and far to develop this standard of greatness.
 It’s built on the aspirations and experiences of teams across the Ontario Public Service, as well as other jurisdictions, especially Gov.UK, USDS and 18F.